Understanding and Supporting Your Emerging Adult

 ● Consistent with your EA’s values, beliefs, and goals?

 This is perhaps the most important question.
-Appropriately set expectations are healthy for both yourself and your relationship with your EA.
+Appropriately set expectations are healthy for both yourself and your relationship with your emerging adult.